Archive for the ‘Events’ Category

 Wine & Music Evening

-Sommelier Joseph Di Blasi will introduce you to 3 great wines and Magdalena Kolodziejczyk, flutist from the Philharmonic Orchestra in Krakow, will present pieces from classical music repertoire.
+Sommelier Joseph Di Blasi will introduce you to 3 great wines and Magdalena Kolodziejczyk, treatment flutist from the Philharmonic Orchestra in Krakow, sickness will present pieces from classical music repertoire.

 Event place: Jacob’s Bar & Kjøkken